 Figure 7-H compares the expected range of NYMEX prices from the Monte-Carlo analysis including the Environmental Externality costs that were discussed in Section 6.
 The highest anticipated NYMEX prices would result if the Scenario 3 Carbon Cost Adder was implemented in 2011.
-In that scenario, Carbon Cost Adder would increase the baseline forecasts by $1.85/dkth beginning in the first year, ramping up to $4.38/dkth over the 20 year planning horizon.
+In that scenario, Carbon Cost Adder would increase the baseline f

+orecasts by $1.85/Dth? beginning in the first year, ramping up to $4.38/dkth over the 20 year planning horizon.
 Further tables and graphical analyses summarizing the pricing simulations are included in Appendix G-2.